rfangit/rfangit.github.io/_posts/2025-04-01-info_cascades.md

 Colloquially, this means mutual information between distant variables in the chain is always less than mutual information between closely related variables.
 The inequality is actually true as long as $P(X, Z \|Y) = P(X \| Y)P(Z \| Y)$ (known as <b>conditional independence </b>), which is true for all Markov chains $X \xrightarrow{} Y \xrightarrow{} Z$.

-These properties enable us to analyze large communication networks by computing the channel capacity of individual channels.
+These properties imply we can analyze large communication networks by computing the channel capacity of individual channels.
 The data processing inequality tells us the channel capacity of the entire channel is given by the smallest channel capacity in the network.

-Note in the context of electrical communications, the channel capacity for a large network is achievable by transforming the data appropriately for each channel.
+**Note:** In the context of electrical communications, the channel capacity for a large network is achievable by transforming the data appropriately for each channel.
 But for a biological cascade where components are linked up directly and arbitrary transformations cannot be applied, the actual channel capacity may be much less than the individual components.

 ## Chemical Cascades and Information